 Our aim is to:

-Throughout the month of April we invited arts workers and artists from all disciplines and all across the country to tune into a series of webinars we called Working Through This.
-These free sessions addressed topics related to supporting through and recovering from the effects of COVID-19 on the arts and cultural sector.
+Throughout the month of April we invited arts workers and artists from all disciplines and all across the country to tune into a series of free webinars we called Working Through This on topics for the arts and cultural sector related to supporting through and recovering from the effects of COVID-19.
+View these webinars and more here.

-GVPTA is collecting data in order to better understand the impact COVID-19 has had on arts and culture organizations across the province.
-This survey is for all arts disciplines, artists, arts workers, cultural organizations, and museums across B.C.
-Aggregate data will be shared with funders, and we may also share with other funders and arts service organizations for regional, provincial, and national reporting.
+As a component of a broader data strategy, GVPTA began collecting data in March 2020 in order to better understand the impact COVID-19 has had on arts and culture organizations across the province.
+The survey was open to all arts disciplines, artists, arts workers, cultural organizations, and museums across B.C.
+Aggregate data is shared with funders, researchers, and arts service organizations for regional, provincial, and national reporting and analysis.
+Learn more about the survey and view the latest summary report.

 For the latest information on COVID-19 in Canada, please visit the Public Health Agency of Canada’s website and consult your local health authority.